kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-05-cert-mgt-issuer-not-created.md

 ## Symptom

-Whey you try to create an Issuer CR using `cert.gardener.cloud/v1alpha1`, the resource is no created.
+Whey you try to create an Issuer CR using `cert.gardener.cloud/v1alpha1`, the resource is not created.
 There are no logs in the `cert-management` controller.

 ## Cause

+The Namespece in which the Issuer CR was cretaed is incorrect.
 By default, the `cert-management` watches the `default` Namespace for all Issuer CRs.

 ## Remedy